-The standalone IMS data channel session setup between two UEs is triggered by the user of an originating UE.
-If the user selected DC application has not been downloaded yet, the originating UE initiates standalone bootstrap DC setup during the IMS session setup procedure.
-The standalone bootstrap DC setup is performed separately by originating UE and terminating UE with DCSF.
-The originating UE downloads the DC application selected by the user via the bootstrap DC, updates the IMS session to add application DC with the terminating UE and indicates the selected DC application to the terminating UE.
-If the indicated DC application is not downloaded yet, the terminating UE downloads the indicated DC application via the bootstrap DC.
+When a originating UE initiates a standalone IMS data channel session and the DC application is not available in the originating UE, the originating UE initiates standalone bootstrap DC session.
+After successful establishment of bootstrap DC, the originating UE downloads the DC application via the bootstrap DC and updates the IMS session to add application DC.
+If the DC application is not downloaded yet, the terminating UE does not accept the addition until the DC application is downloaded via the bootstrap DC.